onzfonz/comp227/src/content/3/en/part3b.md

 The best way to do this is with command `heroku logs -t` which prints the logs to console whenever something happens on the server.
 >
->**NB** If you are deploying from a git repository where your code is not on the main branch (i.e. if you are altering the [notes repo](https://github.com/comp227/part3-notes-backend/tree/part3-2) from the last lesson) you will need to run `git push heroku HEAD:master`.
+>**NB** If you are deploying from a git repository where your code is not on the main branch (i.e. if you are altering the [tasks repo](https://github.com/comp227/part3-tasks-backend/tree/part3-2) from the last lesson) you will need to run `git push heroku HEAD:master`.
 If you have already done a push to heroku, you may need to run `git push heroku HEAD:main --force`.